-The fourth annual report was published on 12 October 2017.
-It includes all pregnancies from 1 January 2016 to 31 December 2016 that were inputted into the online tool before the 10 February 2017.
+The fifth annual report was published on 10 October 2019 and includes all pregnancies from January 2017 – December 2018 that were inputted into the online clinical audit platform before 15 February 2019.

 Summary tables have now been added to the Clinical Audit Platform.
 These summary tables allow users to check on their performance as soon as their completed records are entered.
 This will enable participants to regularly check and improve on their audit results throughout the year and make changes to their practices without waiting for the annual report.
 The tables will reflect ‘live’ data entered and therefore encourage the prompt entry of patient data to obtain instant results.